 Got questions?
 We’ve got answers!

-Below you’ll find answers to the questions we get asked the most about the novel coronavirus.
+Below you’ll find answers to the questions we get asked the most about the SARS-CoV-2.

 The four coronaviruses that are common and not too dangerous are: